 Why is SEO for nonprofits important?

-SEO involves following a set of strategies to rank higher in organic spots on search engine result pages (SERPs).
-SEO for nonprofits comes with a variety of benefits:
+SEO involves implementing a set of strategies to improve your site’s ranking in organic spots on search engine result pages (SERPs).

-• Local attention Local SEO tactics allow you to reach local audiences that show interest and engagement through search behavior.
+- Local attention: Local SEO tactics allow you to reach local audiences that show interest and engagement through search behavior.

 Besides attracting donors, high visibility can raise awareness about an issue, thus serving one of your nonprofit’s core goals: promoting social causes or advocating a certain standpoint.

-The three pillars of SEO
+The 3 pillars of SEO

 OK, so the jury’s still out on exactly how many pillars of SEO there are and what they mean.
 Some say there are three elements: authority, relevance, and experience.
 Others say the pillars are technical, content, on-site, and off-site.

-On-page SEO
+1. On-page SEO

 No surprise here: On-page SEO mainly deals with the elements of your website.
 It’s all about doing what you can to ensure each page of your website is primed to be easily crawled by search engine bots so they can find out what your site is about and serve your content to the right searchers.